MichaelHallik/MichaelHallik.github.io/_posts/2021-01-18-Running-Robot-Framework-in-a-virtual-environment.md

 <h3> <a name="Decide on a tool (set)."> Decide on a tool (set). </a> </h3>

 First of all, we need to decide on our tool (set) for creating and managing our virtual Python environments.

+<h4> Candidates. </h4>

 There are quite a few candidates.
 For instance:

 <ul>
   <li>The <code class="folder">venv</code> module, that comes shipped with Python (i.e., is part of the standard library).</li>